bsdimp/device-data/cam.md

 | umass | 5 | 15 | 6 | 2 | 7 | 17 | 30 | 83 | 37 | remains |
 | virtio | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | remains (parsing glitch?) |
 | Data Points | 143 | 226 | 75 | 53 | 57 | 55 | 177 | 513 | 180 | total |

+Note: The NYCBUG data is very sparse prior to 10.x due to uneven submissions.
+Also, the 12.x data skews to developer favorites or the experimental due to the nature of -CURRENT.
+Data in general does not include large deployments.